richardschoen/QshOni/README.md

 **SETPKGPATH** - Add the IBM i Open Source Package path to PATH environment variable by calling QSHPATH command before running QSH/PASE commands.
 Default = *YES.

+**USEVENV** - Use virtual environment - If set to *YES, run your Python script using an existing Python virtual environment as specified in the Python virtual environment path.
+The IFS directory and virtual environment must exist.
+Default = *No.

+**VENVPATH** - Virtual environment path - Specify an existing IFS directory that also contains a valid Python virtual environment.
+Cannot be blank or non-existant if USEVENV=*yes or the QSHPYRUN command will fail.

 **DSPSTDOUT** - Display the outfile contents.
 Nice when debugging.

 **LOGSTDOUT** - Place STDOUT log entries into the current jobs job log.
 Use this if you want the log info in the IBM i joblog.
 All STDOUT entries are written as CPF message: **QSS9898**